Equant: Hipparchus

 In models of planetary motion that precede Ptolemy, generally attributed to Hipparchus, the eccentric and epicycles were already a feature.
 The Roman writer Pliny in the 1st century CE, who apparently had access to writings of late Greek astronomers, and not being an astronomer himself, still correctly identified the lines of apsides for the five known planets and where they pointed in the zodiac.
 Such data requires the concept of eccentric centers of motion.

-Before around the year 430 BCE, Meton and Euktemon of Athens observed differences in the lengths of the seasons.
+Before around the year 430 BCE, Meton and Euctemon of Athens observed differences in the lengths of the seasons.
 This can be observed in the lengths of seasons, given by equinoxes and solstices that indicate when the Sun traveled 90 degrees along its path.
 Though others tried, Hipparchos calculated and presented the most exact lengths of seasons around 130 BCE.

 According to these calculations, Spring lasted about 94 1/2 days, Summer about 92 1/2, Fall about 88 1/8, and Winter about 90 1/8, showing that seasons did indeed have differences in lengths.
 This was later used as evidence for the zodiacal inequality, or the appearance of the Sun to move at a rate that is not constant, with some parts of its orbit including it moving faster or slower.
 The Sun's annual motion as understood by Greek astronomy up to this point did not account for this, as it assumed the Sun had a perfectly circular orbit that was centered around the Earth that it traveled around at a constant speed.
 According to the astronomer Hipparchos, moving the center of the Sun's path slightly away from Earth would satisfy the observed motion of the Sun rather painlessly, thus making the Sun's orbit eccentric.

 Most of what we know about Hipparchus comes to us through citations of his works by Ptolemy.
 Hipparchus' models' features explained differences in the length of the seasons on Earth (known as the "first anomaly"), and the appearance of retrograde motion in the planets (known as the "second anomaly").
 But Hipparchus was unable to make the predictions about the location and duration of retrograde motions of the planets match observations; he could match location, or he could match duration, but not both simultaneously.